Red-tagging in the Philippines: Human rights violations

 Red-tagging impinges on the right to free expression and dissent according to media and rights groups.
 The Philippine Commission on Human Rights (CHR) also noted that red-tagging threatens the lives or safety of individuals.
 The act of red-tagging human-rights defenders constitutes a grave threat to their lives, liberty, and security.
 It creates a distortion to the nature of their work and makes them susceptible to attacks and a number of violations as emphasized by the CHR.
 The killing of four activists in June 2015 in Sorsogon City may have been the result of the activists's membership in groups that were red-tagged by the Philippine government, according to Amnesty International.
 Security forces have raided the offices of these red-tagged organizations and arrested members of these organizations.
 The raids have been described as a crackdown on dissent.

 The Philippine independent news organization Vera Files notes that since President Rodrigo Duterte declared the Communist Party of the Philippines and the New People's Army terrorist organizations under the Human Security Act of 2007, individuals and organizations who have been red-tagged are vulnerable to interception and recording of communication, detention without charges, restricted travel and personal liberties, examination of bank records, and the seizure and sequestration of their assets.
 Reporters Without Borders notes that red-tagged individuals are vulnerable to death threats and violence.
 In some instances, targets of red-tagging are also harassed by accusations of terrorism.

 According to CHR Spokesperson Jacqueline de Guia, this kind of labeling may have serious consequences on the security of the groups or individuals that are being tagged.
 Additionally, Karapatan states that this jeopardizes the initiatives of human rights organizations and defenders to inform the public about the violation of rights in the Philippines.

 Karapatan Deputy Secretary General Roneo Clamor said that human rights defenders who are red-tagged are not only illegally arrested, some are also killed.
 According to him, the National Task Force (NTF) was made to hinder the human rights defenders to get justice for the victims.
+UN special rapporteur Irene Khan also reported that red tagging is often followed by arrests and detention on fabricated charges.